haydenhargreaves/hhargreaves.net/src/journal/SOLID Principles: Writing Clean Code.md

 [code smells](https://en.wikipedia.org/wiki/Code_smell), refactor code and develop Agile software.

 >
-> "If you think good architecture is expensive, try bad architecture." ~Uncle Bob
+> "If you think good architecture is expensive, try bad architecture." ~Robert "Uncle Bob" Martin
 >

 The five principles are as follows: